JoshOrndorff/utxo-workshop/README.md

 # UTXO on Substrate

 A UTXO chain implementation on Substrate.
-This repo is an updated implementation of the original [Substrate UXTO](https://github.com/0x7CFE/substrate-node-template/tree/utxo) by [Dmitriy Kashitsyn](https://github.com/0x7CFE)
+This repo is an updated implementation of the original [Substrate UXTO](https://github.com/0x7CFE/substrate-node-template/tree/utxo) by [Dmitriy Kashitsyn](https://github.com/0x7CFE).

+For a high-level overview of the code, see the [official blog post](https://www.parity.io/utxo-on-substrate/) by Dmitriy.
 For a live demo, check out how to set up this repo with [Polkadot UI here](#Demo-Polkadot-UI).

 *Caveat: this implementation is being security reviewed and has outstanding issues.
 Do not use this implementation in production.
 It is for educational purposes only!*